What’s Different About Selling To Healthcare Organizations?

 7. Technology lags behind other industries and moves slower

-There is a lot of legacy technology, even faxes, and pagers.
-This means that you may need to integrate with technologies you don’t see very often in other industries.
+There is a lot of legacy technology, even faxes and pagers.
+You may need to integrate with technologies you don’t see very often in other industries.

-In this post, I will go into why the sale cycle takes so long and who is involved in the sales process.
+In this post, I will explain why the sale cycle takes so long and who is involved in the sales process.